WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 6. Preview Transaction.
     -  Verify the amount, recipient, and the address.
     -  Review the estimated time for confirmation and the transaction fee.
-Optionally, you can change the transaction fee or confirmation time.
+Optionally, you can change the transaction fee or confirmation time by clicking on the icon.

     ![Wasabi Wallet Send Change Fee](/SendChangeFee.png "Wasabi Wallet Send Change Fee")